-On October 22nd, Students for Prison Education And Reform (SPEAR) is excited to be taking part in its third annual 7x9 performance, in conjunction with 7 other college campuses, which aims to raise awareness and facilitate conversations about the inhumane use of solitary confinement in incarceration facilities throughout the United States.
+On October 12th, Students for Prison Education And Reform (SPEAR) is excited to be taking part in its fifth annual 7x9 performance, which aims to raise awareness and facilitate conversations about the inhumane use of solitary confinement in incarceration facilities throughout the United States.
 In solitary confinement, incarcerated people are isolated into cells that are 6’ x 9’ or 7’ x 10’, allowed only one hour outside the cell each day to shower or go outside.
 While people in solitary confinement make up only 4% of incarcerated people, they make up 50% of suicides that happen in incarceration facilities.
 You can read more about the problems with solitary on our website.

 “In many ways solitary confinement is an issue that at once encompasses and surpasses all other issues within the criminal justice system, it is used as a tool against every vulnerable group within the system: minorities, children, immigrants, mentally ill, people going through withdrawals,” said Daniel Teehan, the leader of SPEAR’s advocacy committee.
 “It doesn’t even make sense from conservative standpoints: it costs up to three times as much per individual per year, it leads to higher rates of prison violence and recidivism.
 All of these things make the argument against solitary confinement one of the easiest to make, and the range of potential audiences vast, but because of the people that it affects, some of the least sympathetic to the American public, there are not enough people making it.
 That’s why we need to.”